 Non-viral ELOVL2 Gene Therapy

-As part of our ELOVL2 gene therapy program, Visgenx is developing synthetic vector constructs that may overcome limitations to viral mediated gene transfer.
+As part of our ELOVL2 gene therapy program, Visgenx is developing unique best in class fully synthetic vector constructs that overcome many of the limitations of viral vectors.
 Advantages of our synthetic vector constructs include:

-- The ability to deliver genes to large for current viral systems
+- The ability to deliver very large transgenes, much larger than current viral vectors

 Mission In Focus.